NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] If provided, AttachedToZone must reference a conditioned ``Zone``.
   .. [#] Only required if zone-level and space-level HVAC design load calculations are desired (see :ref:`zones_spaces`).
+  .. [#] If AtmosphericBurner not provided, defaults to true if the system is non-electric and the Percent efficiency is less than 0.89, otherwise false.
+         Used to inform whether there is a flue or chimney present (see :ref:`flueorchimney`), which can affect the infiltration model.
   .. [#] HeatingSystemFuel choices are "electricity", "natural gas", "fuel oil", "fuel oil 1", "fuel oil 2", "fuel oil 4", "fuel oil 5/6", "diesel", "propane", "kerosene", "coal", "coke", "bituminous coal", "wood", or "wood pellets".
   .. [#] Heating capacity autosized per ACCA Manual J/S based on heating design load.
   .. [#] The sum of all ``FractionHeatLoadServed`` (across all HVAC systems) must be less than or equal to 1.